wpedu/wp301ep02/assignment.md

 2. Once the plugin is installed please take some time to browse it's admin, and read everything it has to offer.
 Learning a new plugin with this much power requires reading as well as using.

 3. Once you have a handle on what it says it does and it's options create some custom fields for pages.
-Keep it simple and create the following:
+Keep it simple and create the following: Secondary title, Disclaimer text, Secondary featured image

-- Secondary title
-- Disclaimer text
-- Secondary featured image

 4. Use the functions that come with the plugin to display the fields you have created.